 Degree programs with field placement/practicums

-If you are a student with a disability applying to a professional degree program (e.g. nursing, social work, education, law, psychology), we want to ensure that we arrange any necessary accommodations for your disability in the practicum/field placement setting.
+If you are a student with a disability applying to a professional degree program (e.g. nursing, social work, education, law, psychology, engineering), we want to ensure that we arrange any necessary accommodations for your disability in the practicum/field placement setting.
 Please note that practicum/field placement accommodations may differ from classroom accommodations due to the particular demands of the learning environment.
-We urge you to discuss your accommodation needs early in the term with the practicum/field placement coordinator and a disabilities counsellor from Disability Services.
+We urge you to discuss your accommodation needs early in the term with the practicum/field placement coordinator and a disabilities counsellor from Student Accessibility Services.